-Infections of X. fastidiosa in olive were first reported by Krugner et al. (2014) in trees exhibiting leaf scorch or branch dieback symptoms in California (US), where infections were found to be associated with X. fastidiosa subsp. multiplex.
+Infections of olive by X. fastidiosa were first reported by Krugner et al. (2014) in trees exhibiting leaf scorch or branch dieback symptoms in California (US), where infections were found to be associated with X. fastidiosa subsp. multiplex.
 However, a poor correlation was found between the symptoms and the presence of X. fastidiosa.